Gardening in a Heat Wave: 5 Ways to Garden Smarter, Not Harder

 2) Include native plants in your garden, when possible.

-There are approximately 1000 native bee species in Colorado and close to 1000 native bee species in Utah.
+There are approximately 1000 native bee species in Colorado and about 1000 native bee species in Utah.

 Native bees tend to like native plants.